 1. Think about your lifestyle

-If you'll stick to pavements, the park and shops, a basic stroller will be fine, but fans of long country walks should look for a model with bigger wheels and suspension for a more comfy ride.
+If you're sticking to pavements, the park and shops, a basic stroller will be fine, but fans of long country walks should look for a model with bigger wheels and suspension for a more comfortable ride.
 Car users should choose a model that can take a car seat.

 2. Do you want to use your stroller from birth?